About University of Melbourne

 About this Opportunity:

 The Department of Mechanical Engineering (ME) is one of the largest in Australia.The Departmental philosophy is to attract and retain the highest quality staff available in order to maintain a vigorous research effort.
 Our strategic plan is to address the most urgent contemporary problems of our rapidly developing industrial society, with investigations into biomechanical engineering and fluids and thermal sciences.

-You will conduct independent research, leading to the preparation and publication of research outcomes in conferences and journals.
-You will be located in the Department of Mechanical Engineering, and will be expected to be an active member of the Department, collaborating with other researchers.
-You may undertake small amounts of teaching and research supervision directly related to your area of research, as required.
+This position requires you to conduct experimental research in the field of hydrodynamics in the Michell Hydrodynamics Laboratory.
+Specifically, you will need to conduct high-resolution, time-resolved Particle Image Velocimetry over extraordinarily long time periods for the analysis of far-wakes of underwater vehicles.
+The primary application of the work performed in the role is for Defence Science, however, there will be opportunities for involvement in other projects including fundamental research.
+You will work closely with the team of researchers in the laboratory, whilst also conducting independent research, leading to the preparation and publication of research outcomes at conferences and in journals.
+You will be located in the Department of Mechanical Engineering in the Melbourne School of Engineering and will be expected to be an active member of the Department, collaborating with other researchers.
+You may undertake small amounts of teaching and research supervision directly related to your area of research, as negotiated with your supervisor.

 As with all academic roles you will be supported to pursue the key pillars of a developing academic career: